 Concordia University Chicago is a private, religious school in a suburban setting in River Forest, Illinois.
-Concordia University Chicago was founded in 1864 and now enrolls around 6,132 students a year, including 1,515 undergrads.
-Concordia University Chicago provides on-campus housing for students.
-Most students live in off campus housing.
+Concordia University Chicago was founded in 1864 and enrolls around 6,029 students per year year, including 1,381 undergraduate students.
+Concordia University Chicago provides housing for students.
+The majority of students live on campus, and first year-students are required to live in campus housing.
+Regular decision applicants for Fall 2023 should receive admissions decisions by October 1.

 Interested in journalism or communications?
 Concordia University Chicago students can write for the campus newspaper, host a radio show or be a producer for the student-run television channel.